 As with all of our maps, this title is printed on recycled FSC-certified paper in the UK by Generation Press, a carbon neutral, family-owned printer.
 The map opens to A2 (420 x 594mm, 16.53 x 23.39 inches), folds to A5 (148 × 210mm or 5.83 × 8.27 inches), and is protected by a band.

-Featured by the New York Times Magazine, Financial Times, New Scientist, Vogue, Londonist, and elsewhere, Great Trees of London Map is the first in our new series dedicated to urban trees.
-It will be followed by Great Trees of New York Map in the not too distant future.
+Featured by the New York Times Magazine, Financial Times, New Scientist, Vogue, Londonist, and elsewhere, Great Trees of London Map is the first in our new series dedicated to urban trees, including Great Trees of New York Map.
+It will be followed by Great Trees of Paris Map in the not too distant future.